dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 <!--DHIS2-SECTION-ID:webapi_nti_export-->

-Tracker export endpoints are a set of services which allow clients to query and retrieve objects stored using import endpoint.
+Tracker export endpoints are a set of services that allow clients to query and retrieve objects stored using the import endpoint.

-Beside differences highlighted in **[Changes in the API](#Changes-in-the-API)**, request parameters for these endpoints match older ones.
+Besides differences highlighted in **[Changes in the API](#Changes-in-the-API)**, request parameters for these endpoints match older ones.

-These endpoints are still being developed, and are subject to change.
+These endpoints are still being developed and are subject to change.
 However, the `request` and `response` interfaces will most likely not undergo significant changes.

 Tracker export endpoints deal with the following Tracker objects: